10 of the Best Mt Fuji Photo Spots near Kawaguchiko

 Map of Lake Kawaguchiko Mt Fuji View Points

-Check out the below map (click for an interactive version) for the best places to view Mt Fuji.
+Check out the map below (click for an interactive version) for the best places to view Mt Fuji.

 That wraps up my ultimate list of the best places to see Mt Fuji near Kawaguchiko and the Fuji Five Lakes area.
-Exploring this beautiful region, and seeing Mount Fuji daily, was the highlight of my month long trip in Japan.
+Exploring this beautiful region, and seeing Mount Fuji daily was the highlight of my month-long trip in Japan.

 If you need help planning more of your Japan adventures, make sure to check out my other guides below.
 Happy adventuring!